About Rhondda Cynon Taf Children's Services

 Residential

-Our Residential Services provide care and support to children and young people between the ages of 8-18.
+Our Residential Services provide care and support to children and young people between the ages of 6-18.
 Residential staff teams are committed to providing stable and positive environments which improve lived experiences and provide positive opportunities to those who are unable to live with their family at the current time.
 Individual plans are designed to facilitate reunification or support the development of life skills in preparation for independent living.
-Our residential teams are trained and supported to deliver care using the Trauma Recovery Model.
+Our residential teams are trained and supported to deliver trauma informed care and support.
+Our Residential Service also provides respite to children and young people who have disabilities.

-Find out more about our Residential offer
+Find out more about our Children’s Residential Service

 Interventions are delivered through: